ctfs/write-ups-2016/README.md

 There are some problems with [CTF](https://ctftime.org/ctf-wtf/) write-ups in general:

-* they’re scattered across the interwebs
+* They’re scattered across the interwebs
-* they don’t usually include the original files needed to solve the challenge
+* They don’t usually include the original files needed to solve the challenge
-* some of them are incomplete or skip ‘obvious’ parts of the explanation, and are therefore not as helpful for newcomers
+* Some of them are incomplete or skip ‘obvious’ parts of the explanation, and are therefore not as helpful for newcomers
-* often they disappear when the owner forgets to renew their domain or shuts down their blog
+* Often they disappear when the owner forgets to renew their domain or shuts down their blog

 This repository aims to solve those problems.